-SECTION 16(A) BENEFICIAL OWNERSHIP REPORTING COMPLIANCE
+DELINQUENT SECTION 16(A) REPORTS

-Section 16(a) of the Exchange Act requires the Company's directors and executive officers, and persons who own more than ten percent of a registered class of the Company's equity securities, to file with the SEC initial reports of ownership and reports of changes in ownership of common stock and other equity securities of the Company.
+Section 16(a) of the Exchange Act requires the Company's directors and executive officers, and persons who own more than ten percent of a registered class of the Company's equity securities, or collectively, the Reporting Persons, to file with the SEC initial reports of ownership and reports of changes in ownership of common stock and other equity securities of the Company.
 Officers, directors and greater than ten percent stockholders are required by SEC regulations to furnish the Company with copies of all Section 16(a) forms they file.

-To the Company's knowledge, based solely on a review of the copies of such reports furnished to the Company and written representations that no other reports were required, during the year ended December 31, 2018, all Section 16(a) filing requirements applicable to its officers, directors and greater than ten percent beneficial owners were complied with.
+To the Company's knowledge, based solely on a review of the copies of such forms filed with the SEC and written representations of the Reporting Persons received by us, during the year ended December 31, 2021, with the exception of a late Form 4 on November 23, 2021 by Dr. Mickle reporting one transaction, all Section 16(a) filing requirements applicable to its Reporting Persons were complied with.